The 10 Best Business Podcasts

 Mistakes That Made Me

 As a podcast reviewer, the worst mistake you can make is spelling someone’s name wrong.
 But for a business executive, you might have thousands of people’s livelihoods to consider.
 A few years of overspending and badly thought-out acquisitions — and poof, hundreds of jobs gone.
-Sadly, people at the top rarely tumble, but they can go on Mistakes That Made Me, a podcast that acknowledges the bumpy road to the top.
+People at the top rarely tumble, but they can go on Mistakes That Made Me, a podcast that acknowledges the bumpy road to the top.

 This independent British podcast is presented by Eman Ismail, a new podcaster on the scene, but one already making her mark on the industry.
 Mistakes That Made Me is a testament to the dexterity required to overcome failure, and thankfully, the women Ismail interviews tend to operate their business with an emphasis on employee welfare.
-Though this does raise the question of why so many “humble” podcasts, the likes of which include Elizabeth Day’s How to Fail, are focused on women.
-One would hope that dismantling hubris would be something that crossed the gender divide.
-But until then, we can enjoy Ismail’s impressive podcasting debut.

 For fans of: Taking responsibility for your problems, rather than blaming your wife